home-assistant/home-assistant.io/source/_components/device_tracker.icloud.markdown

 To disable the drainage of the battery, a dynamic interval is being used for each individual device instead of a fixed interval for all devices linked to one account.
 The dynamic interval is based on the current zone of a device, the distance towards home and the battery level of the device.

-2 Factor Authentication is enabled for iCloud.
+2 Steps Authentication is enabled for iCloud.
 The component will ask which device you want to use as Trusted Device and then you can enter the code that has been sent to that device.
 The duration of this authentication is determined by Apple, but is now at 2 months, so you will only need to verify your account each two months, even after restarting Home Assistant.
+2 Factor Authentication is the improved version of 2 Steps Authentication, this is still not supported by the pyicloud library.
+Therefore it's not possible to use it with the device_tracker yet.

 4 services are available for this component:
 - **icloud_update**: This service can be used to ask for an update of a certain iDevice.
 The `account_name` and `device_name` are optional.